digilias/embedded-rust-workshop/slides/session8.md

 * Important metrics: code size, execution time and ram usage

 ---

-# Exercise
+# Exercise - time to simplify!

-* Remove simple loop executor
+1. Refactor and replace simple loop executor with embassy main
-* Use embassy executor for main
-*
-* Add async delays and timeouts
+2. Try running your program again (it should work without modifications!)
+3. Replace our own lis3dh-driver with the one from lis3dh-async
+4. Try running your program again
+5. Replace interrupt code with `ExtiInput` from `embassy-stm32`